 lone pairs of electrons

-what shape is ammonia then?
+what shape is the ammonia molecule then?
 The image below shows the ammonia molecule without its

 lone pair of electrons.
-The shape is no longer tetrahedral, as this requires 4 atoms
+The shape is no longer tetrahedral as this requires 4 atoms

 around the central atom.
 If you look at the molecule it resembles a pyramid with triangular sides.
 So its